moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/decisions/003_custom_checks.md

 ```

 We would update the existing table `compliance_checks` with the above schema.
 The `check_type` column can either have
-'internal', 'external' or 'predefined' as the valid values.
+'custom' or 'external' as the valid values.

-The columns `internal_expression`, `predefined_check` and `external_url` are mutually exclusive and depending upon the
+The columns `expression` and `external_url` are mutually exclusive and depending upon the `check_type` one of these
-`check_type` one of these columns would be non null.
-In an unforeseen circumstance where more than one of these columns
+columns would be non null.
+In an unforeseen circumstance where more than one of these columns are filled, we would only
-are filled, we would only honour the column associated with the given check type.
-For example: for a row, if
+honour the column associated with the given check type.
+For example: for a row, if `external_url` and `expression` both
-`external_url` and `internal_expression` both have values but the value of `check_type` column is 'internal', we would
+have values but the value of `check_type` column is 'custom', we would ignore the value stored in the external_url
-ignore the value stored in the external_url column and will consider this row as an internal check.
+column and will consider this row as a custom check.

 We would create a new table `project_compliance_adherence` to store the results of the checks.
 Unlike the current
 implementation we would only store results for compliance checks for the projects that have compliance requirements